 Five days later, Republican President Lincoln was assassinated inside Ford's Theater.
 His Vice President, Andrew Johnson, a Southern Democrat, was sworn in as the seventeenth US president.
-Loyalty to the US constitution was vastly more important than political party devotion in those days.

-The Whitehouse Friday, April 28th, 1865
+The Whitehouse Friday, April 28th, 1865Luckily

-"Welcome, heroes!"
+"Hello, heroes!"
 President Andrew Johnson said to Union Generals Ulysses S. Grant, Rutherford B. Hayes, and James A. Garfield as they entered his Oval Office.

-After a few minutes of congratulatory talk, President Johnson looked down at his notes, "I see you want to discuss keeping a prisoner of war camp open in Ohio."
+After a few minutes of congratulatory talk, President Johnson looked down at his notes, "This says you want to discuss keeping a prisoner of war camp open in Ohio."